james7780/AgonLightEmuSDL/README.md

 You will need Visual Studio C++ to load the solution and build it.
 Only the x64\Debug build has been set up so far.

+Feel free to contribute.
+You can also ask questions in the Agon Programmers facebook group.

 **Happy hacking.**